AhmedAmrAbdellatif1/GP-ASU-2024-RISCV-DESIGN/README.md

 - Pipeline stages and their functionalities.

 ### 2. `design/rv64i_processor.sv`
-The main SystemVerilog file containing the implementation of the pipelined RISC-V 64-bit processor.
+The main SystemVerilog file contains the implementation of the pipelined RISC-V 64-bit processor.

 ### 3. `design/module1.sv`, `design/module2.sv`, ...
 Description of individual modules or components, such as ALU, control unit, register file, etc., if present.